rlebras/semeval-2019-task-10/interpreter/README.md

-# Getting Started with the Logical Interpreter for SemEval 2019, Task 10
+# Getting Started with the _Logical Form Interpreter_ for SemEval 2019, Task 10

 We provide a python script (`run_interpreter.py`) to run the interpreter on a list of logical forms.
 The command to run the script is as follows: